bakape/thumbnailer/README.md

 than available with native Go processing libraries through GraphicsMagic and ffmpeg bindings.

-For a comprehensive list of file formats supported by default, check the `matchers` slice in `mime.go`.
+For a comprehensive list of file formats supported by default see the main.go:Process().

 ## Dependencies
 * Go >= 1.10